12Voldermort/Staganography_Demo/README.md

 # Steganography Tool - by code bites

-A simple and educational Java Swing application to demonstrate the basic principles of steganography, where text data is hidden inside an image file.
+A simple and **educational-purpose-only** Java Swing application to demonstrate the basic principles of steganography, where text data is hidden inside an image file.
 This project is ideal for students and beginners learning about data hiding, image processing, and Java GUI development.

+---

+### **Disclaimer**

+This software is provided for **educational and informational purposes only**.
+The creator, **code bites**, is not responsible for any misuse of this application.
+Users are solely responsible for their actions and must comply with all local, national, and international laws.
+The use of this tool for illegal or malicious activities is strictly prohibited.
+The creator assumes no legal liability for any damages, legal claims, or other consequences that may arise from the misuse of this software.

 ---